adam2392/wg_segment/README.md

 A set of research and models for white/gray matter segmentation using only LFP signals.

 Stick raw BIDS data into `data/raw`.
 If we do any feature engineering, ideally stick into `data/interim`.
 Any output in terms of figures after model evaluation,  stick into `reports/`

+To setup local env to run stuff: [INSTALLATION INSTRUCTIONS](./doc/INSTALLATION.md)

 Project Organization
 ------------